The Flick: Productions

 The Flick debuted Off-Broadway at Playwrights Horizons on March 12, 2013, after previews from February 15, 2013.
-Sam Gold directed a cast featuring Alex Hanna (Skylar/The Dreaming Man), Louisa Krause (Rose), Matthew Maher (Sam), and Aaron Clifton Moten (Avery).
+Sam Gold directed a cast featuring Alex Hanna (Skylar/The Dreaming Man), Louisa Krause (Rose), Matthew Maher (Sam), and Aaron Moten (Avery).
 Scenery and costumes were designed by David Zinn.
-Lighting was fashioned by Jane Cox; sound by Bray Poor.
+The lighting design was by Jane Cox; the sound designer was Bray Poor.
 Baker received a Harold and Mimi Steinberg Charitable Trust Commission, and the Steinberg Playwright Award.
 The play closed on April 7, 2013.

 It won the 2014 Pulitzer Prize for Drama.

 The play opened at the Off-Broadway Barrow Street Theatre on May 18, 2015, with the original cast and creatives.
 A new cast began on September 1, 2015, featuring Kyle Beltran (Avery), Danny Wolohan (Sam), Brian Miskell (Skylar/The Dreaming Man) and Nicole Rodenburg (Rose).
 The play closed on January 10, 2016.

 The play premiered in Chicago at the Steppenwolf Theatre Company running from February 4, 2016, to May 8.

 It ran from March 1, 2016, to April 24, 2016, at the Signature Theatre in Arlington, Virginia with Evan Casey (Sam), Laura C Harris (Rose), Thaddeus McCants (Avery), and William Vaughan (Dreaming Man/Skylar), and directed by Joe Calarco.

 The play was presented in London at the National Theatre from April 13, 2016, until June 15, 2016.
 Directed by Sam Gold, the cast featured Jaygann Ayeh, Sam Heron, Louisa Krause and Matthew Maher.

 It opened on January 21, 2019, at the Drachengasse theatre in Vienna, Austria.
 Directed by Joanna Godwin-Seidl and starring Daniel Annoh (Avery), Jason Cloud (Sam), Denise Teipel (Rose) and Jack Midgley (Skylar/Dreaming Man).

+It received its US west coast premiere at Shotgun Players in Berkeley, California.
+Running from August 22 to October 9, 2019, the play was directed by Jon Tracy and starred Chris Ginesi (Sam), Justin Howard (Avery), Ari Rampy (Rose), and Rob Dario (Skylar & Sleeping Man).